-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-Packmoor Ormiston Academy measures academic progress in reading , writing and maths through PIXL assessments.
-End of Key Stage 2 - There were 12 pupil premium pupils in this cohort Combined 54% of PP pupils reached at least expected levels in reading, writing and maths.
-(7 out of 12 pupils) Diminishing the difference between PP pupils and others in the cohort was -9 Reading 92% of PP pupils reached at least expected level (11 out of 12) Diminishing the difference between PP pupils and others in the cohort was +18 Writing 62% of PP pupils reached at least expected level (8 out of 12 pupils) Diminishing the difference between PP and others in the cohort was -10 Maths 77% of PP pupils reached at least expected level (9 out of 12 pupils) Diminishing the difference between PP and others in the cohort was +3 End of Key Stage 1 - There were 6 pupil premium pupils in this cohort Reading 50% of PP pupils reached at least expected level (3 out of 6 pupils) Diminishing the difference between PP pupils and others in the cohort -23 Writing 17% of PP pupils reached at least expected level (1 out of 6 pupils) Diminishing the difference between PP pupils and others in the cohort -52 Maths 67% of PP pupils reached at least expected level (4 out of 6 pupils) Diminishing the difference between PP pupils and others in the cohort -13
+Packmoor Ormiston Academy measures academic progress in reading, writing and maths through PIXL assessments.

+End of Key Stage 2 - There were 8 pupil premium pupils in this cohort Combined

+63% of PP pupils reached at least expected levels in reading, writing and maths.
+(5 out of 8 pupils)

+Diminishing the difference between PP pupils and others in the cohort (64%) was -1% Reading

+100% of PP pupils reached at least expected level (8 out of 8)

+Diminishing the difference between PP pupils and others in the cohort (75%) was +25% Writing

+Diminishing the difference between PP and others in the cohort (66%) was -3% Maths

+63% of PP pupils reached at least expected level (5 out of 8 pupils) Diminishing the difference between PP and others in the cohort (82%) was -19%

+End of Key Stage 1 - There were 8 pupil premium pupils in this cohort Reading

+Diminishing the difference between PP pupils and others in the cohort (83%) was -8% Writing

+Diminishing the difference between PP pupils and others in the cohort (73%) was +2% Maths

+Diminishing the difference between PP pupils and others in the cohort (76%) was -1%